hash-im-table/portfolio/README.md

 # Building my own collision detection system.

-Unity Engine is great for 3D games and its inbuilt physics system is well optimized for player and enemy behaviour.
-However, for 2D games, the inbuilt Rigidbody2D can create unpredictable behaviour.
-Also, another issue created for 2D games with the inbuilt Rigidbody2D system, is the ‘float-y’ gravity it creates.
-The physics system is designed to replicate real world physics, which is not what you want for, say, a 2D platformer.
+The Unity Engine is great for 3D games and its inbuilt physics system is well optimized for player & enemy behaviour.
+However, for 2D games, the behaviour becomes unpredictable.
+The Unity physics system is designed to replicate real world physics, which is not what you want for, say, a 2D platformer.
+Another issue this creates for 2D games is ‘float-y’ in-game gravity.

-Instead, I have been learning and experimenting with building me own collision detection and raycasting system.
+To work around this I have been experimenting with building me own collision detection and raycasting system.
 Below is an example of my implementation:

+![CollisionDetectionTest](https://user-images.githubusercontent.com/66776230/84371494-a308d100-abd1-11ea-8479-d00a94a477e9.gif)

 Here is the code:

-![CollisionDetectionTest](https://user-images.githubusercontent.com/66776230/84371494-a308d100-abd1-11ea-8479-d00a94a477e9.gif)

     public LayerMask collisionMask;